josemarcosit/angular-solid/README.md

   </div>
 ```

-Solution: Create a new component with HTML specific elements of products and use it in the main component.
+Solution: Create a new component with HTML elements that are especific to product item and use it in the main component.

 ![Solution](/solid/src/assets/imgs/open-closed-solution.png)